-A multivariable-adjusted logistic regression analysis demonstrated that age, sex, history of ICU readmission, scrotal re-debridement, CCI, or LOS were not significantly associated with mortality (p > 0.05) (Table 3).
-Additionally, living in a rural area was not associated with mortality OR = 0.64 (CI 95%: 0.16 - 2.57; p = 0.527).
+A multivariable-adjusted logistic regression analysis demonstrated that age, sex, history of ICU re-admission, scrotal re-debridement, CCI, or LOS were not significantly associated with mortality (p>0.05) (Table 3).
+Additionally, living in a rural area was not associated with mortality (odds ratio 0.64, 95% confidence interval 0.16-2.5, p=0.527).